 Dispatch Operations includes three regional Dispatch Operations Centres: Kamloops Dispatch Operations Centre, Vancouver Dispatch Operations Centre and Victoria Dispatch Operations Centre, as well as a dispatch training, development and quality improvement department.
 Together the three Dispatch Operation Centres assess and dispatch all ambulance and air ambulance requests across the province.

 This operational area is responsible for specialty services for the province as well as operational services supporting the other areas.
-These will include the specialty teams of Critical Care Transport and Infant Transport, Emergency Management, Provincial Logistics (including Special Event Operations), Provincial Scheduling, Aviation Services, and Fleet Services.
+These include the specialty teams of Critical Care Transport and Infant Transport, Emergency Management, Provincial Logistics (including Special Event Operations), Provincial Scheduling, Aviation Services, and Fleet Services.

-The Corporate Services division is tasked with supporting the important work of the BCAS and includes Communications, Finance, Human Resources, Information Management/Technology, Labour Relations, Medical Programs, Organizational Health and Safety, and, Quality Safety Risk Management and Accreditation.
+The Corporate Services division is tasked with supporting the important work of the BCAS and includes Communications, Finance, Human Resources, Information Management/Technology, Labour Relations, Medical Programs, Organizational Health and Safety, and Quality Safety Risk Management and Accreditation.